kyawthura-gg/myanmar-geography-json/README.md

 <h1 align="center">Myanmar Geography JSON 🌏</h1>

 <p align="center">
   This repository contains JSON files with detailed information about the regions, districts, and townships of Myanmar.
-The data includes geographical coordinates (latitude and longitude) and names in both English and Burmese. 🇲🇲
+The data includes postal codes, geographical coordinates (latitude and longitude) and names in both English and Burmese 🇲🇲.
 </p>

 ### Features

-- 🗺️ **Regions Data**: Details about Myanmar’s regions.
-- 📍 **Districts Data**: Information about districts within each region.
-- 🏘️ **Townships Data**: Data for townships within each district.
+- 🏷️ **Postal Codes**: Includes postal codes.
+- 📍 **Geographical Coordinates**: Provides latitude and longitude.
+- 🧩 **Flexible Format**: Easy-to-use JSON format.
-- 🌐 **Multi-language Support**: Names available in English and Burmese.
+- 🌐 **Multi-language Support**: Names in both English and Burmese.
-- 🚀 **Easy to Use**: JSON format that’s simple to integrate into your projects.

 ## 📚 Documentation